 TGbe editor: Please revise the following paragraphs as shown below

 If an AP is affiliated with an AP MLD and does not correspond to a nontransmitted BSSID, then the Beacon and Probe Response frames transmitted by the AP shall include a TBTT Information field in a Reduced Neighbor Report element with the Neighbor AP TBTT Offset subfield, the BSSID subfield, the Short-SSID subfield, the BSS Parameters subfield, the 20 MHz PSD subfield, and the MLD Parameters subfield, for each of the other APs affiliated with the same AP MLD.
+A FILS Discovery frame transmitted by the AP may include a Reduced Neighbor Report element with the same information (#4025).

 If an AP (AP 1) is affiliated with an AP MLD (AP MLD 1) and corresponds to a nontransmitted BSSID, then the Beacon and Probe Response frames transmitted by the AP (AP 2) corresponding to the transmitted BSSID of the same multiple BSSID set as the AP (AP 1) shall include a TBTT Information field in a Reduced Neighbor Report element with the Neighbor AP TBTT Offset subfield, the BSSID subfield, the Short-SSID subfield, the BSS Parameters subfield, the 20 MHz PSD subfield, and the MLD Parameters subfield, for each of the other APs affiliated with the same AP MLD (AP MLD 1).
+A FILS Discovery frame transmitted by the AP (AP 2) may include a Reduced Neighbor Report element with the same information (#4025).

 If all the following conditions are true:

 a reporting AP is affiliated with an AP MLD (AP MLD 1) and is in the same co-located AP set as APs affiliated with another AP MLD (AP MLD 2)